neo-project/neo-dev-portal/tutorials/neow3j-sdk-quickstart/index.md

 ### Code

-For a quick setup of your dApp project fetch the SDK boilerplate project structure from our [SDK boilerplate](https://github.com/neow3j/neow3j-boilerplate-sdk) repository.
+For a quick setup of your dApp project fetch the SDK boilerplate project structure from our [SDK boilerplate](https://github.com/neow3j/neow3j-boilerplate-sdk/tree/quickstart-tutorial) repository and switch to the `quickstart-tutorial` branch.
 This project contains two simple examples.
 First, you'll build, sign and send a transaction.
 Then, we'll show you how to subscribe to new blocks on a Neo N3 blockchain.

 ```
 git clone https://github.com/neow3j/neow3j-boilerplate-sdk.git
 cd neow3j-boilerplate-sdk
+git checkout quickstart-tutorial
 ```

 ## 3. Building, Signing and Sending a Transaction